Mathematics for Secondary Education

 Mathematics for Secondary Education Course Samples

-Covers algebraic structures including Boolean algebra, groups, rings, integral domains and fields and their applications which may include: cryptography, coding theory, color patterns, and switching circuits.
-Prerequisites: MTH 120; MTH 150.
+Covers algebraic structures including Boolean algebra, groups, rings, integral domains and fields and their applications, which may include: cryptography, coding theory, color patterns, and switching circuits.
+Prerequisites: MTH 120 and MTH 150.
+SP (Even)

 Elements of Geometry